THE AMERICAN COMMONER: STRENGTH & NATION.

 No new or additional taxes on homeowners' utilities without a majority approval in an election.
 To solve homelessness, the Legislature needs to come up with incentives for private developers and builders to build at least 500 YMCA-style buildings throughout the state of Washington that would specialize in low-cost single room occupancy rooms, and provide services and benefits for those trying to upgrade their lifestyle.
 There are a plethora of other ideas that would help, but the focus now should be on relatively easy-to-implement-ideas, and fast planning and action to address this problem quickly.
 Additionally regarding rental housing, make it harder for real estate companies and tycoons to raise rents above 5% in a calendar year for multi-family housing.
-Additionally, place a surtax, to provide funding for homeless housing and shelters, on any real estate company that raises rents above 5% in a year.
+Additionally, place a surtax, to provide funding for homeless housing and shelters, on any real estate company that raises rents 3% or more in consecutive years.

 Enact family-friendly statutes and regulations for educational funding and business and job prosperity.
 Education is a 2-way street: and my focus is to provide the policies necessary or helpful for government, families and students to do their part.
 Home schools, Charter schools and Libraries can all play a broader part in the educational paradigm.
 Also, educationally, would like to see the state put a greater emphasis on connecting students to the trades (job fields that have long been understaffed).

 Mark Greene is a veteran of the U.S. Marine Corps, with honorable active duty service from 1972-74.
 Despite the incumbents' braggadocio about her commitment to veterans, Kristine Reeves gets a high salary from her non-legislative job to work on veterans' issues.
 She gets paid good money to be "committed."

-Mark Greene, however, has advocated for veterans, without pay, for decades, including that no veteran should be homeless, meaning the federal and/or state government should provide for basic housing for those veterans that are in dire financial circumstances and homeless.
+Mark Greene, however, has advocated for veterans, without pay, for decades, including that no veteran should be homeless, meaning the federal and/or state government should provide for basic shelter for those veterans that are in dire financial circumstances and homeless.